maveniverse/maven-turbo-builder/README.md

 Supported versions:
 * `Java` 8+
 * `Maven` 3.8.x, 3.9.x and 4.0.x
+* all standard plugins like `maven-surefire-plugin`, `maven-failsafe-plugin` and other
+* plugins like Jacoco are also supported, but potentially may require to change the goal execution phase

 Known limitations:
-* the `test-jar` dependency (compiled test classes of other module) is not supported, because when downstream dependency is scheduled to be built, the test-jar is not yet ready.
-Don't use `test-jar` dependencies in your project.
+* the `test-jar` dependency (compiled test classes of other module) has limited support, because when downstream dependency is scheduled to be built, the `test-jar` is not yet ready.
+Don't use `test-jar` dependencies in your project or use suggested failover advice (printed on execution).

 Join discussion:
 * discussed in the [Maven Developer Mailing List](https://lists.apache.org/thread/m8yd6zk3pb2k1ptyy5fs97mykzlzof3w)